cheeeeeeeeeen/RoR2-ChensGradiusMod/README.md

 ![Laser Drone](https://puu.sh/GS59f.png)
 **Laser Drone**
 - A drone powered by this mod's API.
-Check the [wiki](https://github.com/cheeeeeeeeeen/RoR2-ChensGradiusMod/wiki).
+Check the [wiki](https://github.com/cheeeeeeeeeen/RoR2-ChensGradiusMod/wiki) or the [GitHub Pages](https://cheeeeeeeeeen.github.io/RoR2-ChensGradiusMod/).
 - The drone charges for a short amount of time, and then unleashes a strong laser attack, dealing huge amount of damage in an AoE.
 - The drone will appear in Stage 3 and onwards.
 - Options also copy this drone's attacks.